Save the Date!

 Advanced Analytics & Near Real-Time Data

-ActiGraph’s ActiLife software platform was developed in collaboration with the scientific community to deliver flexible, high quality sleep/wake and daytime activity measures derived from validated industry standard equations.
+ActiGraph’s flagship ActiLife software platform was developed in collaboration with the scientific community to deliver raw e-source data and a variety of sleep/wake and daytime activity measures derived from validated, publicly available industry standard algorithms.

-The cloud-based CentrePoint platform leverages mobile, wireless, and cellular technologies to provide clients with near real-time access to subject sleep/wake data, wear compliance details, and overall study progress across multiple research or clinical sites.
+The cloud-based CentrePoint platform leverages mobile, wireless, and cellular technologies to provide near real-time access to participant sleep/wake data, wear compliance details, and overall study progress across multiple research or clinical sites.

-As one of the most widely used actigraphy monitoring system in the world, implementation of ActiGraph solutions within your research or clinical project means collected data is comparable to benchmark population data collected in numerous large scale epidemiology studies conducted around the world, including the U.S. National Health and Nutrition Examination Survey (NHANES), the Raine Study, the Women’s Health Study, and the NAKO German National Cohort Study.
+Appearing in more than 17,000 published scientific papers to date, ActiGraph is the most experienced and widely used actigraphy monitoring system in the world.
+Collecting your study data with ActiGraph solutions ensures comparability to benchmark population data from numerous large scale epidemiology studies conducted around the world, including the U.S. National Health and Nutrition Examination Survey (NHANES), the Raine Study, the Women’s Health Study, and the NAKO German National Cohort Study.

 View a selection of ActiGraph sleep studies